 Freelance writers are also business owners who are responsible for their own taxes.
 While you don’t need to become an LLC, it’s a good idea to separate business and personal expenses.

 When you are a freelance writer only half your job is writing, the other half is being a business owner.
 This includes spending time pitching clients, sending invoices, tracking time, and a variety of other tasks.

 How to Become a Freelance Writer (Even With No Experience)

 I’m sure you’re thinking, this all sounds great but “How do I actually become a freelance writer?”
-This is part two of the epic post.

 1. Start With The Right Mindset